eliasmanjarrez/Machine-Learning-and-Knowledge-Extraction-MAKE-2026a/IntraBodyCoModulationViewer_Python_Code/README.md

 room audio, and the article analyses it, but the participants consented to analysis of their recordings and not to release of their voices.

-So that the panel can still be seen working, every bundled example carries a **demonstration envelope**: a clean synthetic tone at 0.25 Hz, generated in the page rather than shipped as a file, and labelled as such across the panel itself.
+So that the panel can still be seen working, each of the three embedded examples carries a **demonstration envelope**: a clean synthetic tone at 0.25 Hz, generated in the page rather than shipped as a file, and labelled as such across the panel itself.
 Nobody can mistake a pure tone for speech, which is the point.
 Load your own envelope to replace it.
+A file you open yourself, `Full_session_1.csv` included, starts with no envelope at all, and the panel then says how to load one.

 Two further points about the audio in the article, which apply to any envelope you supply yourself: it is a single channel for the room, not one per speaker,